-The Creating Digital Opportunities (CDO) research partnership explored how local context matters to the evolution of the digital economy across Canada and how local context underpins and embeds digital opportunities in particular places.
+In other words, the research sought to understand how local context matters to the evolution of the digital economy across Canada and how local context underpins and embeds digital opportunities in particular places.
 The project pinpointed specific local characteristics that were consistently important to creating and sustaining digital opportunities in Canadian cities, as well identifying important interventions that grounded success.

-Overall, this collective body of in-depth research is unequivocal about the importance of local agents, such as flagship firms, business and civic leaders, entrepreneurs, and associative actors that play key roles in anchoring digital industries.
-Furthermore, local assets, including universities and colleges, private and public research institutions, pools of highly skilled and talented workers, unique place characteristics, and the quality of the built environment provide the foundational social and knowledge infrastructure that support the development of digital opportunities.
+Overall, the collective body of research is unequivocal about the importance of local agents, such as flagship firms, business and civic leaders, entrepreneurs, and associative actors that play key roles in anchoring digital industries.
+Furthermore, local assets, including universities and colleges, private and public research institutions, pools of highly skilled and talented workers, unique place characteristics, and the quality of the built environment provide the foundational social, knowledge and place-based infrastructure that support the development of digital opportunities.

 The remainder of the report is structured as follows.
-First, the report begins with an overview of CDO's research on the local context for global production networks.
-Second, the report identifies and delves into key crosscutting themes that emerge across the different research studies.
-Finally, the report concludes by offering emerging lessons and insights for business and civic leaders, public policymakers and practitioners.
+It begins with an overview of CDO's research on the local context for global production networks.
+Next, the report identifies the crosscutting themes emerging from the research.
+The report concludes by offering emerging policy lessons and insights for business and civic leaders, public policymakers and practitioners.